Skip to content

 Joe Friel, whose work on masters athletes spans decades, makes the same point from a coaching perspective.
 The riders who maintain performance longest are not the ones who train hardest.
 They're the ones who train with the most discipline around intensity boundaries and recovery.

 This doesn't mean riding easy all the time.
-It means riding easy when the session calls for it, and genuinely hard when the session calls for that.
+It means riding easy when the session calls for it, and properly hard when the session calls for that.
 The grey zone — steady-state riding that feels productive but sits above recovery pace and below true threshold — is where masters riders spend too much time and pay the highest physiological price.

 If you're already dealing with unexplained power losses, losing power after 40 covers the physiological mechanisms in more detail.